 The house became a Hotel in the 1950’s and was a popular restaurant and location for functions and weddings.
 Various owners came and went until in 2005 James and Caroline Burt carried out a major restoration and developed the property as The Leading Wedding Venue in The Conwy Valley.
 With the recent purchase by Mark and Amanda Richards the property has received restoration and refurbishment of all function, dining and accommodation areas.

 The property has once again opened its doors with its newly opened ‘Restaurant on the Rock’ open in Plas Maenan Country House which offers Luxury guest Accommodation in its Luxury Suites.
-The Restaurant is open Thursday through till Sunday for Residents and Non-Residents to enjoy high quality locally sourced food in the stunning location of Plas Maenan Country House.
-Available for Family and Private Functions along side the Restarant any weekend and the property will still maintain its tradition as a popular Wedding Venue available for Private Hire Monday, Tuesday and Wednesday.
+The Restaurant is open Thursday through till Sunday for residents and non-residents to enjoy high quality locally sourced food in the stunning location of Plas Maenan Country House.
+Available for Family and Private Functions along side the Restarant any weekend and the property will still maintain its tradition as a popular venue for Afternoon Teas open Wednesday to Sunday.